 Click on the Signals & Interfaces tab.
 Click on avalon_slave_0 and set its Associated Reset to reset.
-Click on <<add interface>> in the left box and select Conduit.
+Click on <<add interface>> in the left box and select Conduit (to Platform Designer, a "conduit" is an arbitrary group of signals using an unknown protocol).
 Set the name of the new conduit to vga.